LICQual Level 3 Certificate in Healthcare Risk Management

 • Experience: Applicants should ideally have experience in healthcare, clinical supervision, administration, or risk management roles to support practical application of course concepts.

-• Commitment to Continuing Professional Development (CPD): Learners must demonstrate a strong commitment to ongoing professional development, ensuring they are prepared to apply new skills and knowledge effectively within their workplace.
+• Commitment to Continuing Professional Development (CPD): Applicants must demonstrate a strong commitment to ongoing professional development, ensuring they are prepared to apply new skills and knowledge effectively within their workplace.

-• Access to Required Resources: Learners should have access to relevant study materials, digital tools, workplace examples, and risk management resources to support independent learning and assessment completion.
+• Access to Required Resources: Applicants should have access to relevant study materials, digital tools, workplace examples, and risk management resources to support independent learning and assessment completion.

 Qualification#